immunefi-team/Bounty_Boosts/ZeroLend/Report 29121.md

         }
     }
 }
 ```

 The weights are accessed according to the `_pools[]` entry populated by `registerGauge()`

 ## Vulnerability Details
 Distribution will always fail because there's wrong logic when  registering gauges.
 Specifically this part will never be executed:
 ```
 if (isPool[_asset]) {
     _pools.push(_asset);
     isPool[_asset] = true;
 }
 ```
 The intention is to use `!isPool[_asset]`.

 This means _pools will never be populated.
 After funds are sent to the PoolVoter for dispatch, they can never be claimed by any gauge.
 There is no escape hatch to unfreeze the rewards.

 ## Impact Details
 Rewards sent to the PoolVoter will be forever stuck.

+## Proof of concept
 ## Proof of Concept
 The POC is implemented in a single file.
 Simply run DistributorPOC's `PoolFailPOC()` which shows that `_pools` stays empty.
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.6;